kevynhb/nodeJS_SQLite/README.md

-## NODE JS agora podendo conectar com banco de dados SQLite
+## NODE JS can now connect to SQLite databases

-Novidade da ultima atuaização do NodeJS v22.11
+New in the latest update of NodeJS v22.11

-### Ferramentas utilizadas
+### Tools used
-- API Utilizando módulos nativos do NodeJS
+- API Using native NodeJS modules
-- Biblioteca SQL Bricks.js (para escrever query complexas de SQL, que previnem ataques de segurança)
+- SQL Bricks.js library (to write complex SQL queries, which prevent security attacks)
-- Entenxão do vscode *SqLite Viewer* para visualizar as tabelas do banco de dados
+- Understanding of vscode *SqLite Viewer* to view database tables